filippocastelli/pyometiff/README.md

 `pyometiff` is a Python library for reading and writing OME-TIFF files that are compliant with the OME-XML specifications.

+`pyometiff` tries to cover most of the tags in the latest [OMEXML format specification](https://www.openmicroscopy.org/Schemas/Documentation/Generated/OME-2016-06/ome.html), while most of the available Python conversion tools are often missing key tags like `PhysicalSizeXUnit` which are fundamental in any microscopy environment.

 ## Installation

 Run the following to install: